-Use the ld link-editor to link to object files. ld is a cross link-editor that can link 32-bit objects or 64-bit objects for SPARC or x86 targets. ld uses the ELF class on machine type of the first relocatable object on the command line to govern the mode in which to operate.
+Use the ld link-editor to link to object files. ld is a cross link-editor that can link 32-bit objects or 64-bit objects for SPARC or x86 systems. ld uses the ELF class on system type of the first relocatable object on the command line to govern the mode in which to operate.
 If the linker is presented with a collection of ELF32 object files as input, it creates an ELF32 output file; similarly, if it is presented with a collection of ELF64 object files as input, it creates an ELF64 output file.
 Attempts to mix ELF32 and ELF64 input files are rejected by the linker.

 The following table lists the dynamic linkers for SPARC and x86 platforms: